 Only my own.
 But I only get it right about half the time.
 So… no.

-The exact duration depends on the particular event for which I’ve been hired to perform, but most of my performances are 50-60 minutes (the industry standard for my type of act is only 45 minutes, but the duration always varies a bit because I use so much audience participation).
-And if you want a bigger, longer, really kick-ass show, I can hook up with another headliner and, together, we can do closer to 2 hours (see DirtyJokesAndMagicTricks.com for more info about that show).
+The exact duration of the show depends on the particular event for which I’ve been hired to perform, but most of my performances are 50-60 minutes (the industry standard for my type of act is only 45 minutes, but the duration always varies a bit because I use so much audience participation).
+And if you want a bigger, longer, really kick-ass show, I can hook up with another headliner and, together, we do a show that’s closer to 2-and-a-half hours (see DirtyJokesAndMagicTricks.com for more info about that show).

 Where are you from, and how far do you travel?

 I travel nationwide, but am based in Iowa, so obviously I get around to Des Moines, Cedar Rapids, Davenport, Sioux City, Iowa City, Waterloo, Ames, Dubuque, Fort Dodge, and Mason City all the time.
 I also frequently get invited to perform in the surrounding Midwestern states of Illinois, Missouri, Nebraska, South Dakota, Minnesota, and Wisconsin, in and around Chicago, Minneapolis / St. Paul, St. Louis, Kansas City, Milwaukee, Omaha, Madison, Peoria, Appleton, Rockford, Green Bay, Lincoln, Duluth, Sioux Falls, Champaign, Springfield IL, St. Cloud, Rochester, Bloomington, La Crosse, Quincy, Mankato, Decatur, Eau Claire, and Janesville, to name just a few towns.
 And I enjoy traveling, so don’t hesitate to say hello if you’d like me to fly out to Las Vegas to entertain.
 Especially during the winter months.
 Goddamn I hate snow.